protocol-registries/http-fields/README.md

 * **Field name**: The requested field name.
 It must conform to the field-name syntax defined in [Section 5.1 of the HTTP specification](https://httpwg.org/http-core/draft-ietf-httpbis-semantics-latest.html#fields.names), and should be restricted to just letters, digits, and hyphen (`-`) characters, with the first character being a letter.
 * **Status**: "permanent", "provisional", "deprecated", or "obsoleted"
+* **Structured Type**: If your field is a Structured Field, one of "Item", "Dictionary", or "List".
+See [RFC 9651](https://httpwg.org/specs/rfc9651.html)
 * **Specification document(s)**: Reference to the document that specifies the field, preferably including a URI that can be used to retrieve a copy of the document.
 Optional but encouraged for provisional registrations.
 An indication of the relevant section(s) can also be included, but is not required.
 * **Comments**: Additional information, such as about reserved entries (optional).